Fresno Yosemite International Airport: Future expansion

-Fresno Yosemite International Airport is currently working on a US$120 million expansion project that will make several changes to the terminal, including the addition of a new concourse building with two new gates that can be used for both domestic and international flights, enlarging the screening area for arriving international passengers, expanding the luggage-handling and sorting area for outbound flights, and expanding the Transportation Security Administration security checkpoint.
+Fresno Yosemite International Airport is currently working on a $127 million expansion project that will make several changes to the terminal, including the addition of a new concourse building with two new gates that can be used for both domestic and international flights, enlarging the screening area for arriving international passengers, expanding the luggage-handling and sorting area for outbound flights, new shopping/dining areas, and expanding the Transportation Security Administration security checkpoint.

 Airport managers initially anticipated that construction on the terminal expansion would begin in early 2021 and be operational before the summer 2022 travel season.
-However, due to the COVID-19 pandemic, the process was delayed and construction is now slated to begin in spring 2022 and be completed in December 2024.
-The air traffic control tower is also expected to be replaced by 2024 in a US$30 million project.
+However, due to the COVID-19 pandemic, the process was delayed, and construction did not start until spring 2023 and is now scheduled to be completed in fall 2025.
+The air traffic control tower is also expected to be replaced by 2024 in a $30 million project.

-The airport's primary runway (11L/29R) is scheduled to be reconstructed between 2025 and 2027, a US$45 million project.
+The airport's primary runway (11L/29R) is scheduled to be reconstructed between 2025 and 2027, a $45 million project.

 Airline service

-Many of the scheduled commercial flights to Fresno use smaller regional jet aircraft operated by regional airlines, and the airport is home to a significant operations base for SkyWest Airlines, the nation's largest regional airline.
-Fresno does still see mainline jet service on the busiest routes, and while only a few international flights operate to Mexico each day, they are some of the airport's most well patronized.